stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 fusedFilter       100,000,056  192  OK
 ```

-If we introduce `Skip`, `g` ceases to be self-recursive (adjustment to other
+If we introduce `Skip`, `g` ceases to be self-recursive (adjustments to
-functions are trivial and not shown here):
+other functions are trivial and not shown here):

 ```haskell
 <…>